dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Policy distribution complexity:** Ensuring the correct version of a policy is evaluated in context of the specific service version requires additional coordination.
 This mainly depends on PDP capabilities and tooling.
 * **Operational complexity:** While contracts empower teams with autonomy, effective governance requires clear guidelines and automated validation tools to prevent misconfiguration or misuse.
 * **Dependency sprawl:** Accessing external PIPs or custom APIs adds more components to the system.
 Without careful management through standardized logging and robust tooling, this can lead to delays or inconsistent visibility.

-## Microservice Authentication Patterns

-Microservice authentication ensures secure and trusted communication between internal services in a distributed system.
-This section explores patterns for authenticating service-to-service interactions, focusing on verifying service identities and propagating context for authorization and auditing.

-### Mutual Transport Layer (mTLS) Authentication

-In this pattern, services authenticate one another at the transport layer using mutual TLS.
-During the TLS handshake, both the client (caller) and server (callee) present X.509 certificates, allowing each to verify the other's identity before exchanging any data.
-These certificates are typically issued and rotated by an internal Public Key Infrastructure (PKI) or service mesh.

-#### Pros

-* **Strong peer identity verification:** Each service can authenticate its communication partner using certificates from a shared trust domain.
-* **Built-in encryption and authenticity:** mTLS secures all communication at the transport layer.
-* **Protocol-agnostic:** Works transparently for HTTP, gRPC, or other protocols without changes to application logic.

-#### Cons

-* **Operational complexity:** Certificate issuance, rotation, and revocation require automation and infrastructure (e.g., mesh, PKI, SPIRE).
-* **Limited application-level context:** Certificates provide service-level identity but lack granular attributes (e.g., purpose, scopes, tenancy) for fine-grained authorization, auditing, or delegation, requiring additional application-layer mechanisms.

-### Token Based Authentication

-In this pattern, the calling service (caller) authenticates itself by attaching a token to each request to another microservice (callee).
-The token is issued by a special security token service after the service authenticates using its credentials (e.g., service ID and a secret).
-Upon reception of the token, the collee can verify it (online or offline), extract the caller’s identity and further attributes and use the information for further processing or the request.

-#### Pros

-* **Rich application-level context:** Tokens can carry detailed attributes (e.g., roles, tenancy, permissions), enabling fine-grained authorization and business logic at the application layer, as well as tracking of business-level actors or intents, facilitating compliance and delegated authorization.
-* **Flexible integration:** Tokens can be attached to various protocols (e.g., HTTP headers, gRPC metadata), supporting diverse service architectures.

-#### Cons

-* **Operational complexity:** Issuing, validating, and revoking tokens requires careful coordination and infrastructure to ensure security and scalability.
-* **Issuer scalability and reliability:** The token service must be highly available and performant to avoid bottlenecks or single points of failure.
-* **Dependency on transport-layer security:** Token-based authentication requires TLS to protect token confidentiality and prevent replay attacks.